mohamedyahyawaseem/Uber-Analysis-SQL_PBI/README.md

 ### 3. **Interactive Dashboard in Power BI Desktop**
 - **Data Import**: Connected Power BI Desktop to the processed SQL dataset for visualization.
+- **Filter Method Implementation**:
+  - Applied filters in Power BI to enable users to dynamically explore data by:
+    - **Time Period**: Filter rides by specific dates, weeks, or months.
+    - **Vehicle Type**: Analyze trends for specific categories such as bikes, sedans, or SUVs.
+    - **Booking Status**: Isolate insights for completed, canceled, or pending bookings.
+    - **Customer or Driver Ratings**: Drill down into rides with low or high ratings.
 - **Dashboard Features**:
   - **Booking Status Overview**: A visual breakdown of completed, canceled, and pending rides.
   - **Customer and Driver Ratings Trends**: Distribution and trends over time.
   - **Revenue and Distance Insights**: Total revenue by vehicle type and ride distance metrics.
   - **Cancellation Analysis**: Reasons and patterns for ride cancellations.
   - **Payment Method Preferences**: Analysis of customer payment behaviors.
-- **Interactivity**: Implemented slicers and filters for dynamic exploration by:
-  - Time period.
-  - Vehicle type.
-  - Booking status or cancellation reasons.

 ---